kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 However, emulator clients do not have to coordinate all actions taken by the virtual client.
 Specifically, commits in a single higher-level group can be sent without the risk of desynchronization between the emulator clients, as the group’s DS will enforce message ordering.
-Coordination is thus required for non-commit messages (specifically proposals and application messages), as well as actions that affect more than one higher-level group (such as credential updates, depending on the AS).
+Coordination is thus required actions that affect more than one higher-level group (such as credential updates, depending on the AS, as well as KeyPackage publishing/updates).

+OPEN QUESTION: There are multiple ways for emulator clients to coordinate through the emulation group.
+Commits in the emulation group ensure that there is a strict order of virtual client actions that emulator clients agree on (although that might not be necessary for every action, see above).
+In that case, details of the virtual client action could be included in the AAD of the commit.
+Emulator clients can also send application messages in the emulation group to announce a virtual client action, which has the advantage of being less costly.

 ## Possible message re-ordering